 Hurricane Preparedness Week in Massachusetts

-Governor Charlie Baker declared this week, July 16-22, to be Hurricane Preparedness Week here in Massachusetts.
-It is never to early to get ready for a storm.
-The National Oceanic and Atmospheric Administration (NOAA) predicts an above normal Atlantic Ocean hurricane season.
+Governor Charlie Baker declared this week, July 11-17, to be Hurricane Preparedness Week here in Massachusetts.
+It is never to early to get ready for a storm, as we can see with Tropical Storm Elsa.
+The National Oceanic and Atmospheric Administration (NOAA) predicts an above normal Atlantic Ocean hurricane season for 2021.

 Preparation is the best way to be ready for a dangerous storm such as a hurricane or tropical storm.
 Have a few flashlights with extra batteries, your cell phone fully charged, a battery powered radio.
 Keep all of your personal documents in a fire proof box in a readily accessible area.
 Make sure you have plenty of non-perishable food items, such as canned food, bread, peanut butter, crackers and lots of water.
 The American Red Cross suggests having 1 gallon of water per person per day.
 A first aid kit is essential.
 Find out exactly what to put in a first aid kit.